 Pace: Calm down, & lively version

 First, create a barrier for someone to hide behind.
-Do this by setting up a clothes line and pegging a blanket on it.
-Two students could hold the blanket up, or drape it over a couple of chairs so someone could hide behind it.
+You could do this by setting up a clothesline and pegging a blanket on it.
+Alternatively, two students could hold the blanket up or drape it over a couple of chairs so someone could hide behind it.

-Now you have a barrier, here is an example of how to play this game using clothing vocabulary.
-A child hides behind the blanket and puts on a selection of clothes, or props, such as a hat, belt, tie or scarf.
-The class asks in unison, ‘What are you wearing?’
-The person behind the blanket replies, ‘I'm wearing a hat’ or ‘I'm wearing a red hat.’
+Now that you have a barrier, here is an example of the game in action with clothing vocabulary.
+A child hides behind the blanket and puts on a selection of clothes.
+The best items are hats, belts, ties, or scarves because they are quick to put on.
+Next, the class asks in unison, ‘What are you wearing?’
+The person behind the blanket replies, ‘I’m wearing a hat’ or ‘I’m wearing a red hat.’

-Each student decides whether he or she thinks this is true or false, and whoever thinks it is true stands up; whoever thinks it is false sits down.
+Each student decides whether they think this is true or false, and whoever believes it is true stands up; whoever thinks it is false sits down.
 Now the person behind the blanket reveals whether or not he is wearing a red hat.
-(If you don’t have real clothes, or if this is too time-consuming, use pictures.)
-If a red hat is correct, then all those who sat down are out and only those standing up are in.
-If it’s not a red hat, but a black coat, then those standing up are out and have to sit down.
-Those sitting down, who are still in, stand up again for the next round.
+(If you don’t have real clothes, or if this is too time-consuming use pictures.)
+However, if a red hat is correct, then all those who sat down are out.
+Those left standing are still in the round.
+If it’s not a red hat but a black coat, those standing up are out and sit down.
+Finally, those sitting down, who are still in, stand up again for the next round.

-Continue and then swap over the person behind the blanket.
-Only allow that pupil a few seconds to dress up, to ensure that the others are not bored waiting.
-The class can count up to 30 or so or say the alphabet while the person puts their prop on.
+Next, swap over the person behind the blanket for another round.
+Only allow that pupil a few seconds to dress up so that the others are not bored waiting.
+The class can count up to 20 or say the alphabet while the person puts their prop on.
 Of course, dressing up is only one idea for this game.
 It could be played with animals, with the question being ‘Do you have any pets?’ or hobbies and so on.

-IDEA Another way to play is for each class member to hold up a paper with either ‘true’ or ‘false’ on it.
+Another way to use this ESL speaking activity is for each pupil to hold up a paper with either ‘true’ or ‘false’ on it.
 Everyone starts the game standing up.
-The person behind the blan-ket chooses whether or not to wear the red hat and students hold up either a true or false card.
+Next, the person behind the blanket chooses whether or not to wear the red hat, and students hold up either a true or false card.
 (A tick and a cross would be easier for younger children.)
-Everyone who is wrong sits down and stays seated during the next rounds until only a few students are standing.
+Finally, everyone who was wrong sits down and stays seated during the next rounds until only a few students are standing.